sarojan-d/Skin-Disease-Detection-and-Segmentation-Project/README.md

-# For Skin disease detection and segemntation as major project on ham10000
+# For Skin disease detection and segmentation on ham10000 as major project
+comparison for yolo5 vs yolo7 detection
+comparison for u-net and dlabv3+ segmentation

 ## for dataset
 https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000